Bruce Ferguson (Australian Army officer): Interwar

 With the cessation of hostilities in August 1945, Ferguson volunteered for service in the British Commonwealth Occupation Force in Japan, where he commanded a company of the 67th Battalion at Kaita, and later on Eta Jima island.
 He was appointed second-in-command of the 67th Battalion in 1947.
 He was later attached to the British Commonwealth Occupation Force headquarters in 1948.
 He married Alice Elizabeth (née Browne), a staffer of the Embassy of Canada in Tokyo, on 26 June that year.

 Ferguson was instrumental in reorganising the 67th Battalion, when it was redesignated the 3rd Battalion, Royal Australian Regiment (3RAR).
 When 3RAR was ordered to the Republic of Korea in 1950 to join the 27th British Commonwealth Brigade as part of the United Nations effort during the Korean War, he organised the re-equipping and organisation until Lieutenant Colonel Charles Green became the commanding officer.

 Korean War

-Following the death of Lieutenant Colonel Charles Green, just after the Battle of Chongju, Ferguson was promoted to temporary lieutenant colonel and appointed to command 3RAR on 8 November 1950.
+Following the death of Lieutenant Colonel Charles Green, just after the Battle of Chongju, Ferguson was promoted to temporary lieutenant colonel and appointed to command 3 RAR on 8 November 1950.
 While commanding 3RAR, the battalion participated in the withdrawal from North Korea to south of Seoul, suffered through the bitter winter months, the advances and attacks across the 38th parallel and the Battle of Kapyong in April 1951, where he was awarded the Distinguished Service Order and the battalion was awarded the United States Presidential Unit Citation, before withdrawal to the Han River and a further advance to the Imjin River.
 He was relieved of command of 3RAR on 5 July 1951 after eight months in command.